Community blood pressure and health checks

 There are several ways for people to access a BP check, including at a local pharmacy, at a community drop-in event, or at their GP surgery.
 Some people may also wish to check their BP at home with a home blood pressure monitor.

-The Outreach Vaccination and Health team have delivered more than 1,250 BP checks at community drop-in events over the last 10 months, with almost 150 of those people referred to their GP practice, either due to their blood pressure results or other reasons which came up during health checks.
+The Outreach Vaccination and Health team delivered more than 1,250 BP checks at community drop-in events in 2023/24, with almost 150 of those people referred to their GP practice, either due to their blood pressure results or other reasons which came up during health checks.

 The team also chat to people about simple changes they can make to their lifestyle, such as stopping smoking, improving their diet or increasing exercise and signposting to further support if needed.